This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Tank Size and Type Recommendations

-- Glass or acrylic terrariums
+- Glass or acrylic terrariums for visibility.

-- Front-opening enclosures
+- Front-opening enclosures for easy access.

-- Secure lids for ventilation
+- Secure lids for tank security and ventilation.

 Substrate Requirements and Options